OpenSLO/openslo.github.io/README.md

 hugo new posts/{post-name}.md
 ```
 2. In path /content/posts you'll find your newly created file
-3. Please add in front matter variable called `cover` with value pointing to cover image of your post.
-You can link image or use one which should be placed in /assets directory.
+3. Please add in the front matter variable called `cover` with a value pointing to the cover image of your post.
+You can link an image or use one which should be placed in `/assets` directory.
 4. Fill post with content
 5. If you finished your work change draft value to false